ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/04_running-scripts.md

 sys     0m0.073s
 ```

-The second one is over five times as fast!
+The second one is over four times as fast!

 ### RAM usage